controltheplant/PID-controller/readme.md

 - ease of implementation of such functions as bumpless transfer, anti-windup protection, rate limit;
 - ease of upgrading to a 3-step PID controller to drive integral-type actuators, like motor-driven valves.

-The internal structure of the PID Controller is given in the form of a block diagram of discrete z-transfer functions, which is shown in Figure 1:
+The internal algorithm of the PID Controller is given in the form of a block diagram of discrete z-transfer functions, which is shown in Figure 1:

 |![figure1](https://github.com/user-attachments/assets/73fbbf0f-c6ae-4083-bba0-54fce8ff29fb "Block diagram of PID Controller")|
 |:-----:|